SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 ```

-We hope that we convinced you that writing simple UI tests are really easy with Spec.
+We hope that we convinced you that writing simple UI tests is easy with Spec.
 Do not miss this opportunity to control the complexity of your software.